salalaslam/learn-react/GUIDEBOOK.md

 - Always destructure props and state for readability.
 - Use constants for repetitive strings or values to avoid typos.
 - Avoid hardcoded styles in JSX; use CSS classes or inline styles via objects.
+- Always confirm all delete or important actions with the user to prevent accidental data loss or unintended actions.
+Use modal dialogs or confirmation prompts.

 ## State Management